Overview of the Auction Trust

 We are expanding this model of collaboration into the donor space, and are already working with a number of like-minded philanthropy organisations which are as passionate as we are about supporting education in these beautiful winelands that we are privileged to call home.
 This is just the beginning – watch this space!

-After three short years we can already feel the shift in the areas that we work in.
-We hope that you will give generously at the fourth Cape Wine Auction – your support will mean that the shift could become a full-scale wave of change.
+After a few short years we can already feel the shift in the areas that we work in.
+We hope that you will give generously at the seventh Cape Wine Auction – your support will mean that the shift could become a full-scale wave of change.

 Corporate GovernanceEstablished in 2014, the Cape Wine Auction Trust was created to raise money for education in the South African winelands.
 It is well established that the most effective method for uplifting underprivileged communities is education.